joshualoehr/starter-kit/README.md

 Here's a list of this starter-kit's components, and some reasoning for including them:

 -   `.editorconfig` - A no-brainer.
-This keeps my code looking my code, which I like.
+This keeps my code looking like my code, which I like.
 -   `npm` - I already know how to use it, it's ubiquitous, it gives me everything I need.
 Easy.
 -   `browser-sync` - Allows accessing localhost from other devices on the same network.
 Useful for testing development work on my phone.
 -   `npm scripts` - Very simple task automation, baked right into the package.json.
 I use this to automatically run `npm audit` after `npm install`, among other things.